top of page

 If the premise is true—that a survey of 500 professors across Canada, did indeed reveal that 80% of professors express non-belief in a higher power—then we can call this a cogent inductive argument.
 This means that (a) the premise(s) are true and (b) there is a logical connection between the premises and conclusion.

-It may at first be confusing to note that, even if the premises of the first argument were false—say the research was never actually conducted (the author lied or misinterpreted)—the argument would still be labeled a strong inductive argument.
-This is because inductive strength vs. weakness refers solely to the link between premises and conclusions.
-That is truth of premises has no bearing on degree of argument strength.
-When we're interested in evaluating truth of premises and the links between the premises and conclusion, we must speak of cogency.
+It may at first be confusing to note that, even if the premise of this argument were false—say the research was faked—the argument would still be labeled a strong inductive argument.
+This is because inductive strength vs. weakness deals solely with the logic of the connection between premises and conclusions.
+That is, the truth of premises has no bearing on degree of argument strength.
+When we're interested in evaluating truth of premises and the connection between the premises and conclusion, we must speak of cogency.
 That's a bit of terminology it may be tough to grasp, so spend some time with it.

 As I noted in the section above on deduction, it may be useful to draw a figure or a table to help you map these terms out.